Fuse (chocolate bar)

 Fuse is a brand of chocolate bar manufactured by Cadbury in India since 2016.
 A different bar of the same name was produced in the United Kingdom between 1996 and 2006.

 British Fuse

-The original British product was a 70% solid bar of milk chocolate, and 30%, peanuts, raisins, crisp cereal and fudge pieces suspended within it.
+The original British product was a 70% solid bar of milk chocolate, and 30%, sliced peanuts, raisins, crisp cereal and fudge pieces suspended within it.
 Fuse was Cadbury's fastest selling new chocolate bar since the launch of Cadbury ‘Wispa’ in 1983.
 The bar tested very well in research, with 82% rating it as excellent or very good and 83% proposing to purchase it regularly.

 Fuse was the subject of a large marketing campaign leading to a national rollout of the product on "FuseDay" - Tuesday 24 September 1996.